chromium/chromium/docs/linux/sysroot.md

 ### Adding new packages

-To add a new package, edit the `sysroot-creator-*.sh` scripts and modify the `DEBIAN_PACKAGES` list.
+To add a new package, edit the `sysroot-creator.sh` script and modify the `DEBIAN_PACKAGES` list.

 ### Rebuilding

-To rebuild the images (without any changes) run the following commands:
+To rebuild the images (without any changes) run the following command for each desired architecture:

-    $ cd build/linux/sysroot_scripts
-    $ ./sysroot-creator-stretch.sh BuildSysrootAll

-The above command will rebuild the sysroot for all architectures.
-To build just one architecture use `BuildSysroot<arch>`.
-Run the script with no arguments for a list of possible architectures.
-For example:

-    $ ./sysroot-creator-stretch.sh BuildSysrootAmd64
+    $ build/linux/sysroot_scripts/sysroot-creator.sh build <arch>

 This command on its own should be a no-op and produce an image identical to the one on Google Cloud Storage.

 ### Uploading new images

-To upload images to Google Cloud Storage run the following command:
+To upload image to Google Cloud Storage run the following command:

-    $ ./sysroot-creator-stretch.sh UploadSysrootAll
+    $ build/linux/sysroot_scripts/sysroot-creator.sh upload <arch>

 Here you should use the SHA1 of the git revision at which the images were created.